strand1/ComfyUI-Autogen/README.md

 - workflow example coming soon

 ## Contributing
 Feel free to open issues or pull requests if you run into bugs, have ideas, or want to contribute enhancements.
-We welcome feedback to help improve these nodes and broaden their capabilities.
+Feedback is welcome to help improve these nodes and their capabilities.